cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 return *this;
                 }
 ```
-**Probably not many uses for this, but if you have a pin instance and need to get its port/pin/pinmask for some reason, these will return what you want.**
+**Probably not many uses for this, but if you have a pin instance and need to get its port/pin/pinmask for some reason, these will return what you want.
+It may be there is no use for this, but I have used it before although that was with an nRF52 which can use any pin for digital peripherals.
+If not used, there is no cost.**
 ```
                 //get info for a GpioPin instance
                 //(like a reverse lookup if you only have the name)